dschori/Ackerbot/ackerbot_real_ws/src/robot_pkg/README.md

 To copy the build files and directories to the local file system.

+1. Build the workspace with: `catkin build -j2`
+2. Then, copy the build files inside the container to the local file system with:

 ```
 sudo docker run -d --name ackerbot dschori/ackerbot:real